 You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus and any free writing prospectus that we authorize to be distributed to you.
 We have not, and the underwriters have not, authorized anyone to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 We are not, and the underwriters are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus supplement, the accompanying prospectus, the documents incorporated by reference in this prospectus supplement and the accompanying prospectus, and any free writing prospectus is accurate only as of the date on those respective documents.
 Our business, financial condition, results of operations and prospects may have changed since those dates.
-You should read this prospectus supplement and the accompanying prospectus, and any free writing prospectus, the documents incorporated by reference in this prospectus supplement and the accompanying prospectus, and any free writing prospectus, the documents incorporated by reference in this prospectus supplement and the accompanying prospectus, and any free writing prospectus, the documents incorporated by reference in this prospectus supplement and the accompanying prospectus, and any free writing prospectus when making your investment decision.
-You should read and consider the information in this prospectus supplement, the additional information described under the headings "Where You Can Find Additional Information" and "Incorporation by Reference" in the accompanying prospectus.
+You should read this prospectus supplement, the accompanying prospectus, the documents incorporated by reference in this prospectus supplement and the accompanying prospectus, and any free writing prospectus when making your investment decision.
+You should read and consider the information in this prospectus supplement, the accompanying prospectus and any free writing prospectus, together with the additional information described under the headings "Where You Can Find Additional Information" and "Incorporation by Reference" in the accompanying prospectus.